British vs American English

 In such instances we have no preference for UK or US spelling providing the whole article/case uses the same spelling.

-If you see a word that we have missed please email us at [email protected] and we will consider adding it.
+If you see a word that we have missed please email us: [email protected] and we will consider adding it.

-Note: when new words are added to our translate list, search results won't reflect the change until 3 am the following morning.
+Note: when new words are added to our translate list, search results will not reflect the change until 3 am the following morning (Australian Eastern Daylight Time: UTC+11).

 Parts of the site translated